-The combination of task dependencies, execution time uncertainty and preemption makes schedulability of above framework undecidable [15].
-However, the recent support for stop-watch automata [7] in UPPAAL leads to an efficient approximate analysis which has proved adequate on several concrete instances as demonstrated in [13].
+The combination of task dependencies, execution time uncertainty and preemption makes schedulability of the above framework undecidable [18].
+However, the recent support for stopwatch automata [9] in UPPAAL leads to an efficient approximate analysis that has proved adequate on several concrete instances as demonstrated in [16].